Performance Analysis of Event-Triggered Consensus Control for Multi-agent Systems under Cyber-Physical Attacks: CONCLUSION

 \section{CONCLUSION}

 The adverse effects of cyber-physical attacks on the performance of distributed MASs with the event-triggered controller are analyzed.
 Both combinational state-based event mechanism (CS-ETM) and state-based event mechanism (S-ETM) are considered and the effect of attacks on both event mechanisms are studied.
 It is shown that an attacker can design a strategic malicious attack on actuators and sensors to falsify both event mechanisms.
 In the CS-ETM, it affects the triggering condition in the sense that no events are triggered, while the team of agents does not reach consensus.
 Furthermore, in the S-ETM, it fools the event-triggered mechanism to continuously generate triggering events, and thus, resulting in the undesirable phenomenon of Zeno behavior.
-The importance of analyzing the effects of attacks is that one can empower the network with secure controllers to mitigate them.
-In the future, we will focus on designing resilient schemes to mitigate the effects of strategic attacks on multi-agent consensus with event-triggered control protocols.